Privacy Notice – Commissioning and Reporting

 • Prepare statistics on NHS performance for NHS England, and to support service redesign, modernisation and improvement;

-• Plan future services;
+• design future services;

-• ·Validate activity/costs and service delivery to ensure the service commissioned is the one you experience.
+• Validate activity/costs and service delivery to ensure the service commissioned is the one you experience.
 This could include challenging other NHS organisation about care being delivered and the associated costs.

 • Thoroughly investigating the needs of the population, to inform the commissioning or appropriate services for that Population’s health needs.